k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: compatability checking for development
 - Add missing wizard mode commands to guidebook
 - Fix: a couple minor issues with character creation
+- Unlock trident skill for tortles playing a role that normally wouldn't have it